akb825/DeepSea/modules/Scene/SceneLighting/README.md

 * `"InstanceForwardLightData"`:
 	* `variableGroupDesc`: string name for the shader variable group to use.
 	* `lightSet`: string name of the light set to use.
+* `"ShadowInstanceData"`:
+	* `shadowManager`: name of the shadow manager that contains the shadows to bind instance data.
+	* `shadows`: name of the shadows within the shadow manager to bind instance data.
+	* `transformGroupName`: the name of the shader variable group to bind as instance data for the shadow transform.